 10. Lokta Paper Products

-Made from the bark of the Lokta bush, this sustainable paper is turned into notebooks, gift wrap, lampshades and journals.
+Lokta paper is crafted from the bark of the Daphne bush, a sustainable material native to Nepal.
+It’s turned into notebooks, gift wrap, lampshades, and journals.

 11. Traditional Masks